-C1 The maximum building heights permitted within the B4 Mixed Use zone are specified as development standards within the Botany Bay Local Environmental Plan 2013.
+C1 The maximum building heights permitted within the B4 Mixed Use zone are specified as development standards within the Bayside Local Environmental Plan 2021.

-Note: Applicants should refer to Figure 8 below which provides a visual representation of the building heights permitted under the BBLEP 2013.
+Note: Applicants should refer to Figure 8 below which provides a visual representation of the building heights permitted under the Bayside Local Environmental Plan 2021.

-Note: Development which seeks the maximum building height under the BBLEP 2013 will penetrate the Obstacle Limitation Surface (OLS) and is required to be assessed by CASA for their determination.
+Note: Development which seeks the maximum building height under Bayside Local Environmental Plan 2021 will penetrate the Obstacle Limitation Surface (OLS) and is required to be assessed by CASA for their determination.

-- C2 Council has applied the following storey limits to represent the maximum building heights achievable under the BBLEP 2013:
+- C2 Council has applied the following storey limits to represent the maximum building heights achievable under the Bayside Local Environmental Plan 2021:

 - (i) 4 meters per commercial/retail floor;

 - (ii) 3 meters per residential floor; and

 - (iii) 2 meters per lift over run.

 - C3 Development (and the amenity of the proposed use) to Westfield Drive needs to consider the existing development of the northern facade of which contains the service/loading & unloading areas for Westfield's Eastgardens.